clulab/eidos/README.md

 Eidos is an open-domain machine reading system designed by the [Computational Language Understanding (CLU) Lab](http://clulab.cs.arizona.edu) at [University of Arizona](http://www.arizona.edu) for the World Modelers DARPA program.
-Eidos uses a cascade of [Odin](https://github.com/clulab/processors) grammars to extract causal events from free text.
+It uses a cascade of [Odin](https://github.com/clulab/processors) grammars to extract events from free text.

-Currently we extract entities such as "food insecurity" (and `increases`/`decreases`/`quantifications` of those entities) and directed causal events that occur between entities such as "food insecurity causes increased migration".
-In the near future we plan to expand this to also extract correlation, `same-as`, and `is-a` relations.
+Eidos identifies entities like "food insecurity" and a growing list of arguments on those entities, such as `increases`/`decreases`/`quantifications`.
+It subsequently detects events that occur between entities (directed causal events, for example) as in "food insecurity causes increased migration".
+The list of arguments and events is updated frequently.
+The [JSON LD](https://github.com/clulab/eidos/wiki/JSON-LD) page documents current output.

 **Contents**